Aguada, Puerto Rico: Sports

-Los Santeros de Aguada is the name of Aguada's former basketball team.
+Los Santeros de Aguada is the name of Aguada's current basketball team.

 Transportation

 The main road leading to Aguada is PR-115, if you're coming from the north.
 If you're traveling from the south, you have to take PR-2.

 There are 18 bridges in Aguada.

 Government

 Mayors

 All municipalities in Puerto Rico are administered by a mayor, elected every four years.
 The mayor of Aguada is Christian Cortes.

 This is a list of registered and known mayors of Aguada, until present time.

 Senate

 The city belongs to the Puerto Rico Senatorial district IV of Mayagüez-Aguadilla, which is represented by two Senators.

 House of Representatives

 The city is represented in the 18th District which is represented by one representative.

 Local Legislature

 All municipalities have a local legislature.

 Symbols

 The municipio has an official flag and coat of arms.

 Flag

 Aguada's flag was designed by Pedro Vélez Adróvar.
 It features three main colors: white, red, and yellow.
 White represents purity and the waters of Culebrinas River.
 Over the white field, a blue triangle with a white dove is featured.
 The dove is the symbol of peace that unites the towns.
 Red symbolizes the martyrdom of Franciscan friars from Espinal.
 Over the red field, there's a black cross which represents the birth of Christianity in Puerto Rico.
 The name of "Aguada" is also above the cross.
 The yellow field represents happiness and hospitality of the residents.
 Over the yellow field, there's a white star which symbolizes the hope of the town for more development and progress.